Paris: Regal and Intimate

 Hôtel des Invalides: Army Museum and Napoleon's Tomb

-Europe's greatest military museum, in the Hôtel des Invalides, provides interesting coverage of several wars, particularly World Wars I and II.
+Europe's greatest military museum, in the Hôtel des Invalides, provides worthwhile coverage of several wars, particularly World Wars I and II.
 See medieval armor, Napoleon's horse stuffed and mounted, Louis XIV-era uniforms and weapons, and much more.
 The best part is the section dedicated to the two world wars, especially World War II.
 Visiting the different sections, you can watch the art of war unfold from stone axes to Axis powers.
 At the center of the complex, Napoleon lies majestically dead inside several coffins under a grand dome — a goose-bumping pilgrimage for historians.

 Arc de Triomphe